Xilinx/AlveoLink/tests/kernel/sync_adapter_udp/README.md

-# Test xnik kernel with two cards sending and receiving data to and from each other
+# Test xnik kernel + adapter with two cards sending and receiving data to and from each other
 ## 1. set up Vitis 2021.2_released environemnts

 ## 2. build hw